On This Page

-The log file of a database Source may expire and the log-based Pipeline may be unable to read the data.
+The log file of a database Source has expired and the log-based Pipeline is unable to read the data.
 In such a case, you can restart the historical load for the configured historical sync duration or change the position to load the historical data from a particular record onwards.
-You can do this for all the objects you selected for ingestion or for specific ones.
+You can do this for some or all the objects you selected for ingestion.

 For Sources such as Google Sheets, the entire data is re-ingested each time there is a change to the data in the Source, as Google Sheets does not provide a worksheet or row-level timestamp to identify the changes.

 Once you have created the Pipeline, you can refer to the Pipeline Activity section of the Pipeline Overview page to see if the ingestion of data is successfully initiated.